How to overcome writer’s block?

 6. Reading and listening to music.

-Sometimes, reading a good book or anything you like (except social media community pages!) can help you relax your brain!
+Great writers often emphasize that reading a good book or anything you like (except social media community pages!) can help you relax your brain!
 Listening to music is another worthy solution to help create a special environment that blocks all distractions.

-7. Do you really have it?
+7. Do you really have a blank page?

 Remember: Take it easy!